Hey All,

 Specific process….
 Whenever possible I try to stick to the tried and true method of developing an illustration laid out by the masters.
 That includes rough sketches, studies, finished drawing, color rough, and then the final illustration.

-At this point, there was some thought that this character could look a bit more “current,” and this is when we brought in the robes and talked about making him look younger.
+look a bit more “current,” and this is when we brought in the robes and

 We went through about five sketches and eventually settled on the posture from #4 and the costume from #5.